 2017 hasn’t come fully into focus yet, but already feels like a breath of fresh air.
 I haven’t really gotten back into the swing of my daily routine(s) yet, but I already feel like the baggage of 2016 has finally slipped free.
 The road ahead is foggy but highlights are starting to poke through the haze, drawing me forward with curiosity and intent.

 I decided to not kid myself this year with the usual New Year’s resolutions.
 Instead I’m just sticking to the basics, with the goal of leaving this year stronger than I began it.
 And by doing so, hopefully find the road ahead to more productive paths for personal and professional growth.

+In retrospect 2016 feels like such a mess- oh, what a glorious disaster this year has been.
+Not without it’s blindingly bright moments in time, mind you, but an utter disaster year nonetheless.
 As I looked back, sprinkled throughout this year were serious moments where I nearly said ‘okay, fuck this all’.
 A true WTF year, 2016 was shockingly beautiful in it’s tragic optimism yet absolutely crushing in it’s toll on my emotional and physical well-being and the general state of the world around us.